MELISSA BLOCK, HOST:

 JENNIFER ENGEL: Tyson talked about headaches for a while and he could not sleep.
 He was always on, on the run, not eating very much.

 FODEN-VENCIL: Over a period of several months, she took him to the ER five times.
 There was a three-day hospital stay and she tried several doctors' offices around town but the symptoms weren't improving.
-Eventually, she ended up at the Mosaic Medical Clinic, where pediatrician Kristi Nix worked closely with psychologist Sandra Marshall.
+Eventually, she ended up at the Mosaic Medical Clinic, where pediatrician Kristi Nix worked closely with psychologist Sondra Marshall.

 Nix treated Tyson for his physical brain injuries, while Marshall helped him pick-up everyday coping skills to deal with symptoms like memory loss and sensory overload.
 In fact, Marshall says it wasn't just Tyson who needed help, his parents needed it too.

-SANDRA MARSHALL: Sometimes there would be too much talk.
+SONDRA MARSHALL: Sometimes there would be too much talk.

 MARSHALL: And they would talk and talk and talk.
 And he would get frustrated.